ebeuerle/runtime_audit_automation/README.md

 Author: *Eddie Beuerlein*

 ### Summary
+This script will:
-This script will connect to compute console via a provided local username/password Review all current runtime audit events (max 25K) Extract "Unexpected Process" and "Unexpected Listening Port" entries For Unexpected Processes, we will extract out a list of unique processes For Unexpected Ports, we will extract out a list of unique ports For each runtime rule that is impacted, we will add the list of binaries/ports to the allow list
+1.  connect to compute console via a provided local username/password
+2. Review all current runtime audit events (max 25K)
+3. Extract "Unexpected Process" and "Unexpected Listening Port" entries
+4. For Unexpected Processes, we will extract out a list of unique processes
+5. For Unexpected Ports, we will extract out a list of unique ports
+6. For each runtime rule that is impacted, we will add the list of binaries/ports to the allow list

 ### Requirements and Dependencies